A Typical Day at Camp Daggett

 Morning Activity

-Younger cabins take part in water classes in the morning, such as sailing, swimming and canoeing.
-The older cabins are on land doing arts & crafts, nature, recreation and adventure activities.
+Younger cabins take part in water classes in the morning; these include sailing, swimming, and canoeing.
+The older cabins spend the morning rotation on land doing arts & crafts, nature, and recreation activities.

 Lunchtime

-Lunch is always a big hit at Camp Daggett, both for the food and the singing and entertainment that take place in Mac Hall!
-After lunch the campers have an hour rest period spent in their cabins.
-This is a good time to read, talk quietly or write letters to home.
+Lunch is always a big hit at Camp Daggett, both for the food and for the singing and entertainment that take place in Mac Hall!
+After lunch, the campers have an hour rest period which is spent in their cabins.
+This is a good time to read, talk quietly, or write letters to home.

 Afternoon Activity Periods

-In the afternoon the campers trade places and the younger cabins take part in land classes while the older cabins are on the water.
+After rest hour, the campers trade places.
+The younger cabins take part in land classes while the older cabins are on the water.

 Free Water & Free Land